-This section gives basic riding instructions, including how to start and stop your engine, and how to use the throttle and trim lever.
-It also provides navigation rules and important information on riding with a passenger or cargo.
+This section gives basic riding instructions, including how to start and stop your engine, and how to use the throttle.
+It also provides navigation rules and important information on riding with passengers or cargo.

-To protect your new engine and enjoy optimum performance and service life, refer to Break-in Guidelines (page 209).
+To protect your new engine and enjoy optimum performance and service life, refer to Break-in Guidelines (page 249).